-Time is one thing almost everyone wishes they could have more of.
-With more time, we could accomplish anything – finish those long-delayed projects, get more sleep, learn new skills, read Lord of the Rings backwards.
-But sadly, we only have a finite number of hours in a day, and that’s a fact of life we can’t change.
+Everyone wishes they could have more time.
+With extra time, we could get so much more done—finish those long-delayed projects, get more sleep, learn new career skills, read Lord of the Rings backwards (or forwards).
+But we don’t have the ability to create time.
+We’re stuck with those finite number of hours per day and nothing’s every going to change with that.

-But given how valuable time is, why do we allow it to pass so casually?
+Given how much we value time, why do we allow it to pass so casually?
 Shouldn’t we track and understand where it’s going?

 The obvious answer: yes.
-At least for our web projects.
+Especially for our web projects.

-When we have something that’s valuable and tangible – like money – we tend to be good at tracking it.
+When we have something that’s valuable and tangible, like money or stocks, we tend to be good at tracking it.
 We use budgets and bank accounts and forecasting spreadsheets to see where every penny is going.
 That knowledge and persistence is what makes people successful.

 So why shouldn’t the same be done with time?